Frequently Asked Questions

 • have a below 680 FICO Score

-Why would I use the EquityChoice proceeds to fund my small business?
+Why would someone use the EquityChoice proceeds to fund a small business?

 EquityChoice can be a smart alternative to high cost, small business lines of credit or debt factoring options.
-You may find it to be an attractive alternative to certain limited maturity SBA loans that require a personal guarantee which includes your home equity even though the proceeds fund your business.
-Plus, since you aren’t required to make any payments until maturity, EquityChoice can be used to significantly increase your monthly cash flow.
+Clients may find it to be an attractive alternative to certain limited maturity SBA loans that require a personal guarantee which includes the home equity even though the proceeds fund the business.
+Plus, since your clients aren’t required to make any payments until maturity, EquityChoice can be used to significantly increase their monthly cash flow.

-Why would I use the EquityChoice proceeds to fund additional investments?
+Why would someone use the EquityChoice proceeds to fund additional investments?

-Since you don’t have to make monthly payments on EquityChoice until the end of the loan term, you may find that it’s to your economic advantage to reinvest the proceeds in income producing rental real estate or portfolio growth of dividend producing listed equity securities.
-Other investments where you turn time into an advantage – the time when you don’t owe principal or interest but receive investment income – might be appropriate as well.
+Since they don’t have to make monthly payments on EquityChoice until the end of the loan term, some may find that it’s to their economic advantage to reinvest the proceeds in income producing rental real estate or portfolio growth of dividend producing listed equity securities.
+Other investments where they can turn time into an advantage – the time when they don’t owe principal or interest but receive investment income – might be appropriate as well.

-How do I seek help in determining if EquityChoice is an appropriate alternative to my current small business financing arrangements or suitable for reinvestment in something other than my primary residence?
+How do I seek help in determining if EquityChoice is an appropriate alternative to a small business financing arrangement or suitable for reinvestment in something other than the primary residence?

-You should discuss the appropriateness of EquityChoice with your Financial Advisor, Business Consultant, and/or Tax Accountant.
-They can explain the steps you may need to take and how you might take advantage of the tax laws that allow you to recharacterize the 1098 interest deduction as current business or investment interest expense.
+We recommend that you, and your client, discuss the appropriateness of EquityChoice with a Financial Advisor, Business Consultant, and/or Tax Accountant.
+They can explain the steps your client may need to take and how they might take advantage of the tax laws that allow them to recharacterize the 1098 interest deduction as current business or investment interest expense.

 Powered by Big Red Jelly